antronerds/r2-tutorials/original/R2Tutorials.md

     [](http://en.wikipedia.org/wiki/F_test#One-way_ANOVA_example)<http://en.wikipedia.org/wiki/F_test#One-way_ANOVA_example>.
     R2 shows the result by default as a graph where the mRNA expression of the samples is plotted over the two groups with increasing expression (Figure 3Figure 4).
-Note that the “alive” annotation is in the second row (track) beneath the graph.
+Note that the ï¿½aliveï¿½ annotation is in the second row (track) beneath the graph.
 The actual result of the calculations is shown above the graph; the difference in average expression between the two groups is significant.
 These results can